 Now we cannot say everyday was filled with sadness and with abuse, there were the periods where things went well and the family was happy.
 Going on camping trips and having movie nights.
 People would say the good times came after the storm and they would call it the honeymoon phase of the cycle.
 For Shantel it was a time for her to be close to her father something she wanted so much.
 The acceptance she wanted was always a arm reach away and it seemed every time she was almost there, it was ripped away.
 As a young child you could never quite understand the whys, but it would always stick with you that you were the problem or issue even though you were not.

 As for Jeanine she continued to work and provide for her family and do everything she could to keep the peace so the storms would not come as often.
 This kind of thinking would prove to be dangerous and cause more harm to not only her but to her children.
 The pain would be life long and cause a distrust in the hearts of the children she loved.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Shantel LopezWrite a Review